valenium/SEI-project1/planning.md

 **Event listeners**
 p1PieceEl on click move
+  - Active upon render
+  - Becomes active when P2 move concludes
   - Target piece to be moved
   - Click on square piece is to be moved to
   - Function to check if move is valid/invalid
   - Function to check if transform to king

 p2PieceEl on click move
+  - Becomes active when P1 concludes
   - Target piece to be moved
   - Click on square piece is to be moved to
   - Function to check if move is valid/invalid
   - Function to check if transform to king